ScootKit/scnx-docs/docs/custom-bot/modules/administration/team-list.md

 <details>
     <summary>A member is missing from the Staff-List / My Staff-List is not up to date</summary>
     <ul>
          <li>Make sure the desired channel is empty.</li>
-        <li>Make sure bot has "View channel", "Send messages" and "View message history" permissions on the channel.</li>
+         <li>Make sure bot has "View channel", "View message history" and "Send messages" permissions on the channel.</li>
-        <li>Make sure you have waited at least 15 minutes at this is interval the embed is refreshed.</li>
+         <li>Make sure you have waited at least 15 minutes as this is interval the embed is refreshed.</li>
          <li>Please make sure you have given the user the exact configured role.
 Please note that roles with the same name still have different IDs, meaning that they can not be grouped together and need to be configured separately.</li>
          <li>Make sure that the roles field does not include any now deleted roles and try re-saving the configuration.</li>
          <li>Make sure you supplied a <a href="./../../additional-features#embed-colors">correct color value</a> in your configuration.</li>
    </ul>
 </details>